denshoproject/ddr-manual/source/admins/workstations/create-workstation-vm.rst

-Download Debian Stable ("Wheezy")
+Download Debian Stable
 ---------------------------------

 - http://www.debian.org/distrib/
-- Click on "32-bit PC netinst iso" to start the download.
+- Click on "64-bit PC netinst iso" to start the download.
 - Note the location of the downloaded file: `$DEBIAN_ISO`.